Fact or Fiction: Debunking Myths about Estates

 Myth 3: Family members will automatically take guardianship of your children.

 While the court still needs to approve any guardianship arrangement, having your preferences set out in a Will allows you to voice your wishes to the court when you would otherwise be unable to do so.
-The court must consider your preference in their decision-making process.
-By outlining your preferences in a Will, you can provide clarity, alleviate stress, and ensure a stable future for your children.
+If you have made a formal statement about guardianship, the court must consider your preference in their decision-making process.
+By outlining your preferences in a Will, you can provide clarity, alleviate stress, and ensure a stable future for your children during an extremely difficult time.

 Myth 4: You are on your own as a Personal Representative.